How Did This Roof Get So Bad?

 Ballasted Roof Installation

 For centuries, ship captains have used stones and sand as ballast to stabilize their ships on stormy seas.
-Likewise, a ballasted roof features a layer of gravel, washed river rock or paving stones, placed over the single-ply membrane to secure it.
+Likewise, a ballasted roof features a layer of gravel, washed river rock or paving stones, placed over the membrane to secure it.
 The ballast also protects the membrane from harsh UV rays and can do double duty as a roof-top plaza, patio or garden spot, if desired.

 Induction Welded Roof Installation